opensoft/AsterBunny/README.md

 License
 =======

-Composer is licensed under the MIT License - see the LICENSE file for details
+AsterBunny is licensed under the MIT License - see the LICENSE file for details

 Acknowledgments
 ===============